danielrriggs/danielrriggs.github.io/content/Shuddhi.md

 Cleansing.

 The yogis discovered that optimal function of the body and mind cannot happen unless they are clean & pure.
-This is one of the [[Niyama]]s of [[Raja]] Yoga.
+This is one of the [[Niyama]]s of [[Raja Yoga]].

 Think about your life.
 Which days are hardest?
 Brain fog can be so debilitating that you can't study at all.
 Shuddhi is a way to clear sluggishness of the body & mind.
 The more pure the body & mind becomes, the better it will function.